flokoe/bash-hackers-wiki/docs/syntax/pe.md

     ${MYSTRING: -10:5}
     ${MYSTRING:(-10):5}

 Why?
-Because it\'s interpreted as the parameter expansion syntax to [use a default value](../syntax/pe.md#use_a_default_value).
+Because it's interpreted as the parameter expansion syntax to [use a default value](../syntax/pe.md#use_a_default_value).

 ### Negative Length Value

-If the `LENGTH` value is negative, it\'s used as offset from the end of the string.
+If the `LENGTH` value is negative, it's used as offset from the end of the string.
 The expansion happens from the first to the second offset
 then: